Cyrinoo/Cyrinoo/README.md

 <h2 style= "blue">puts('Hello, I'm Cyrino!')</h2>
 <div>
-- Student of Software Development at SENAI Itajaí/SC.
+- Graduate of Software Development at SENAI Itajaí/SC.
 </br>
 - <a href="https://linktr.ee/cyrino">cyrino</a> in all socials
 </div>